04 Oct Pros and Cons of Terrazzo

-Terrazzo embeds marble, granite, quartz or glass chips in an epoxy resin binder, retaining aesthetic quality seen in traditional based terrazzo.
+Terrazzo embeds marble, granite, quartz, or glass chips in an epoxy resin binder, retaining aesthetic quality as seen in traditional based terrazzo.
 Because terrazzo is manufactured by mixing different elements together, you can choose almost any design or floor for any project.
-This allows architects to include abstract decorative designs, seals, logos and other designs during the terrazzo installation.
+This allows architects to include abstract decorative designs, seals, logos, and other designs during the terrazzo installation.

 Terrazzo is a beneficial material that helps in the design of sustainable buildings.
 To preserve scarce materials, terrazzo is a great alternative to other flooring types.
-The material can consist of recycled materials which have a positive impact on the health of people and the environment.
-The epoxy used in the terrazzo mix has low VOC content, which diminishes harmful gasses from dispersing into the air, thus improving overall air quality.
+The material can consist of recycled materials that have a positive impact on the health of people and the environment.
+Epoxy resins like the ones we manufacture at TERRAZZCO contain zero VOC contents, which diminishes harmful gasses from dispersing into the air, thus improving overall air quality.
 Architects and designers not only seek out terrazzo for its durability and design but also its contribution to LEED points.
 Because terrazzo is innovative, consists of recycled materials, and can be sourced locally, it can play a huge role in shaping the world of architecture.

 Indoor and Outdoor Applications

-Installers can apply terrazzo in both indoor and outdoor settings.
+Installers can apply terrazzo in both indoor and outdoor settings (Note: Epoxy terrazzo is best for indoor use only; for outdoor applications, go with cement terrazzo).
 Today you can find this flooring material in high traffic areas such as lobbies, hallways, and stairways.
-With the ability to repel water and stains, terrazzo is also a valuable item for countertops, showers, baths and swimming pools.
-So whether you go with thin-set epoxy for indoor applications or rustic terrazzo for outdoor applications, terrazzo can meet architect’s needs to fit their style.
+With the ability to repel water and stains, terrazzo is also a valuable item for countertops, showers, baths, and swimming pools.
+So whether you go with thin-set epoxy for indoor applications or rustic terrazzo for outdoor applications, terrazzo can meet the architect’s needs to fit their style.

 High Initial Cost